-It seems Apple distributors in India have decided to roll back the decision to slash the MRP of iPhone 5s.
+If you were hoping to benefit from the recent drop in iPhone 5s price in India there's bad news for you.
+It seems Apple distributors in India have decided to roll back the decision to slash the iPhone 5s MRP.

 It's noteworthy that 'end of October' is the likely India launch date of iPhone 6 and iPhone 6 Plus.